-The Tier 1 uncertainty analysis in Annex 7, shown in Table A7.2.1 and Table A7.2.2, provides estimates of uncertainty according to IPCC source category and gas.
+The Approach 1 (error propagation) uncertainty analysis in Annex 7 provides estimates of uncertainty according to IPCC source category and gas.
 There are many uncertainties in estimating methane emissions from landfill sites.
 The model is particularly sensitive to the values assumed for the degradable organic carbon (DOC) present in different fractions of waste, and the amount of this that is dissimilable, as well as to the oxidation factor.
 Both of these parameters are poorly understood, and field and experimental observations exhibit wide variation, so uncertainties are inevitably high, and the uncertainty estimates in Annex 7 are intended to reflect this as well as uncertainties in the other data and model parameters.